Prescribing Revised Standards of Quality

 To integrate technology into instruction, an adeuate system of support in schools is necessary.
 The technology positions provide school- level technical assistance to teachers and students in the use of technology and maintain school-based technology.
 Technology support consists mainly of centralized and school-based support for information networks, such as selection, configuration, installation, operation, repair, and maintenance.
 Assuming a student-to-computer ratio of five to one, one position per 1,000 students provides one technology support position for every 200 computers.
 The resource teacher for instructional technology helps other teachers integrate technology into classrooms, train teachers to effectively use technology and electronic software, and help with curriculum development that applies educational technology resources.

-The current SO remediation funding formula is nine positions per 1,000 students estimated to be in the bottom uartile of the student population taking the Stanford 9 tests, based on scores.
+The current SOQ remediation funding formula is nine positions per 1,000 students estimated to be in the bottom uartile of the student population taking the Stanford 9 tests, based on scores.
 The proposed change would fund one hour of additional instruction per day for K-12 students identified as needing services, using the percentage of students eligible for the federal free lunch program as a proxy, with pupil- teacher ratios varying on a sliding scale from 18:1 to 10:1.
 Combined failure rates for the English and mathematics Standards of Learning tests would determine the pupil-teacher ratio assigned.
 Those divisions with lower combined failure rates would be assigned a higher pupil-teacher ratio than those divisions with a higher combined failure rate.

 Require one full-time instructional position for each 1,000 students to serve as the reading specialist

-The Standards of uality allow, but do not require, one full-time reading specialist in each elementary school, at the discretion of the local school board.
+The Standards of Quality allow, but do not require, one full-time reading specialist in each elementary school, at the discretion of the local school board.
 Many school divisions already have reading specialists to provide additional resources to assist classroom teachers in instruction of reading skills, and to permit individualized attention for students needing additional time and help.
 Research indicates that reading deficiencies in many students can be prevented or ameliorated with appropriate intervention.

 The most significant of these changes include changing the titles of some of the standards to more accurately reflect their subject content; combining Standard 7 with Standard 6; moving sections within the standards or to another more appropriate standard or another section of the Code for clarity; removing requirements that are no longer applicable due to changes in state or federal law, or that are no longer feasible due to a shortage of resources; and updating language.